Moist & Rich Vegan Chocolate Cake Recipe (Gluten Free)

 Okay so I go back and forth: the cake is amazing, but so is the vegan chocolate buttercream frosting.

 However, I know many use Earth Balance baking sticks, and love those.
+Do NOT use the tub of Earth Balance.
+It will not work

 Either way, the vegan butter these days acts just like regular butter.
 So to make a vegan chocolate buttercream frosting, you’re essentially just making a chocolate buttercream frosting!